Halloween Events in Minneapolis Northwest

-You can run but you can’t hide from Halloween!
+You can run but you can’t hide from Halloween in Minneapolis Northwest!
 When else do you get to eat candy for a month, display lighted pumpkins on your doorstep, and put together a rockin’ costume?
-Now’s the time to embrace everything ghoulish, spooky, and pumpkin-y going on in Minneapolis Northwest.
+Halloween is the time to embrace everything ghoulish, spooky, and pumpkin-y going on in Minneapolis Northwest.
 Put on “Monster Mash” or “Thriller” as you head to these fun Halloween events and celebrate this long-standing tradition with friends and family.

 Fall on the Farm